blankRSD/basic-MVC/README.md

 # basic-MVC
-A self made model view controller for study purpose
+###A self made model view controller for study purpose.
+###There are two branches each with a different template engine.